 Day 2 of the conference involved smaller, knowledge-sharing workshops that featured experienced American experts working with Afghan delegation about the unique challenges faced by persons with disabilities, especially in the education, public health, and employment sector.

-If you’d like to read the final report, click here.
+For the conference report, click here.